garbageman/StructuredLearning/_posts/2016-11-15-SinglyLinkedList.markdown

 This method will add the parameter element to the front of the list.
 This means that there should be a new head of the list when the method is finished, and it should be the element that was just added to the list.

 ### remove(E element)
+This method will remove the element if it can be found inside of the singly linked list.

 ## Class Location
 The class can be found in the org.structuredlearning.datastructures.linear package